A Selection of Vampire Images

 The Countess Elizabeth Bathory

 Elizabeth Bathory, the Countess of Transylvania, was born in 1561.
 She was raised as a royal child, and become consumed with her own beauty, and in particular with her complexion.
 She expected everyone to compliment her "extraordinarily beautiful" skin.
 After being married off at 15 to an aristocratic soldier, she moved to the Castle of Csejthe where she was left to her own terrible devices.
+Some cosider her a real life vampire.

 Elizabeth Bathory Blood Covered